-The grant is part of national funding for a network of 35 centers across the country conducting research in disease prevention and control.
+The grant is part of the national Prevention Research Centers Program, which funds a network of 35 centers across the country conducting research in disease prevention and control.
+The grant will support new research, communications, and advocacy aimed at improving access to healthy foods in area neighborhoods.

-"Improving healthy food access is critical to improving the vitality of communities," said Diego Rose, director of the center and associate professor in the Department of Community Health Sciences at Tulane.
+"Improving healthy food access is critical to improving the vitality of communities," said Diego Rose, PRC director and associate professor in Community Health Sciences at Tulane.
 "We are extremely excited to work with our community partners to have a positive impact on the neighborhood food environment in New Orleans."